robbyhill20/Week-11-Homework/README.md

 # Week-11-Notetaker
 Note taker created to write and save notes.
-- Express .
-- Timer decreases by 10 seconds for ever incorrect answer.
-- In this project I gained a much better grasp of how to utilize javascript to create something that is a fun user experience.
-- Was not able to get the High Scores page to save**
 # Installation
  - Clone github repo https://github.com/robbyhill20/Week-11-Notetaker.git
  - NPM Install